Graylog2/documentation/pages/getting_started/download_install.rst

 * RHEL/CentOS
 * SLES

 Most customers use package tools like DEB or RPM to install the Graylog software.
-Details are included in the section, :ref:`ospackages`
+Details are included in the section, :ref:`ospackages`.

 Configuration Management
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Customers who prefer to deploy graylog via configuration management tools may do so.
-Graylog currently supports :ref:`confmgt`
+Graylog currently supports :ref:`confmgt`.

 Containers